 If you are an experienced options trader looking for a limited-risk strategy that can take advantage of low volatility, the iron condor might be the way to go.

 How do you construct an iron condor?

-The iron condor is a combination of two vertical spreads—a bear call spread and a bull put spread.
+The iron condor is generally considered a combination of two vertical spreads—a bear call spread and a bull put spread.
 This strategy has four different options contracts, each with the same expiration date and different exercise prices.